ibm-watson-data-lab/redis-api-cache/README.md

 Once you're in IBM Cloud, just click on **Create Resource** and look for Compose for Redis.
 Click on it to get into the service page, then click on **Create** to create the database.

 That will take you to your Compose for Redis management page.
 You'll see your Redis connection string URI within the _Connection Strings_ panel.
+Also, click on the tab _SSL Certificate_ and store that certificate in a file called `caCert.crt`.
+We'll use that when making a TLS connection to Redis.

 ![ibm compose redis screenshot](/screenshots/redis.png)